sharetribe/flex-docs/src/docs/design-toolkit/design-files/index.md

 ## Design files

-Sharetribe offers two templates: one for daily bookings (e.g. booking saunas or hiking tours) and one for hourly bookings (e.g. booking yoga lessons or renting kayaks).
-The main difference between these templates is in the booking calendar, but also the outlooks differ to show some of the flexibility that Flex offers.
-Both templates are provided in desktop and mobile layouts.
-The designs are provided as .sketch files, which can be opened using the
-[Sketch vector graphics editor](https://www.sketch.com/).
+Sharetribe offers three templates: one for daily bookings (e.g. booking saunas or hiking tours), one for hourly bookings (e.g. booking yoga lessons or renting kayaks), and one for product marketplaces (e.g. selling and buying sneakers).
+The main difference between the daily and hourly templates is the booking calendar, but also the outlooks differ to show some of the flexibility that Flex offers.
+Both the hourly and daily templates are provided in desktop and mobile layouts.
+The designs are provided as .sketch files, which can be opened using the [Sketch vector graphics editor](https://www.sketch.com/).
 Some other design tools such as Adobe XD and Photoshop also offer support for designs in the .sketch file format.

-Once you have the design files installed, you can start working on customising the design to match the visual identity of your marketplace.
+Once you have the design files installed, you can start working on customizing the design to match the visual identity of your marketplace.
 Not only should you concentrate on how your marketplace should look like, but also on what kind of user interfaces are required for your users to interact with each other.